proactive care packages

-A urinalysis is a test of your urine.
 A urinalysis is used to detect and manage a wide range of disorders, such as urinary tract infections, kidney disease and diabetes.
-A urinalysis involves checking the appearance, concentration and content of urine.
-Abnormal urinalysis results may point to a disease or illness.

-This test is used to measure the amount of Vitamin A, Vitamin E, Beta Carotene, Vitamin B1, Vitamin B6, B12 and Folate, Vitamin C, Vitamin D 25- Hydroxy, Vitamin K1, Ferritin, Iron with TIBC (total iron-binding capacity), Zinc in your body.
+Vitamin A, Vitamin E, Beta Carotene, Vitamin B1, Vitamin B6, B12 and Folate, Vitamin C, Vitamin D 25- Hydroxy, and Vitamin K1 are measured.
+Deficiencies in any of these vitamins manifests can be easily identified and managed effectively before presenting as a disease.

 Testosterone is the main sex hormone in males.
 This test measures the levels of testosterone in your blood.
 Most of the testosterone in the blood is attached to proteins.
 Testosterone that is not attached to a protein is called free testosterone.
 Testosterone levels that are too low (low T) or too high (high T) can cause health problems in both men and women.